VIS4ROB-lab/place_recognition_dataset_ral2019/README.md

 ## Corvin dataset

-The Corvin dataset was produced using aerial footage of the Corvin Castle visible in Figs. 4 and 6.
-We produced 3 sequences at 0° , 30° , and 45° , while doing a300-meter circular flight around the castle.
+The Corvin dataset was produced using aerial footage of the Corvin Castle visible.
+We produced 3 sequences at 0° , 30° , and 45°, while doing a 300-meter circular flight around the castle.
 These sequences capture a scene composed of a large range of different depths.

 ### Examples
 <p float="left">